notescs/notes/C-CPP-OOPS-for-Interviews/README.md

 **Initialized data (ds)**: DS = **D**ata **S**egment; explicitly initialized global and static variables

 **Text**: binary of the compiled program, read-only; sharable so that only a single copy needs to be in memory for frequently executed programs such as text editors etc

 # Credits

-Portions of this note is taken from geeksforgeeks, Leetcode, learncpp website and, Cracking the Coding Interview and Object-Oriented Programming in C++, Fourth Edition book.
+Portions of this note is taken from geeksforgeeks, LeetCode, learncpp website, Cracking the Coding Interview, and Object-Oriented Programming in C++, Fourth Edition book.